shashank1107/InsiderTask/Documentation.md

 > You need to process around 350K messages per minute.
 Using 100 partitions, you must have 100 consumer threads.
 One possible scenario - 10 consumers instances each having 10 threads.
 Each thread can efficiently process 3.5K messages per minute.

 - Partitioning logic: (partner_id % 100).
-It is based on user_id because we should keep track of same client’s users in case of any issues.
+It is based on partner_id because we should keep track of same client’s users in case of any issues.
 - Format of data: JSON (for additional metadata, we can prefer other formats like transit) It is linked to Apache Spark which then processes data in real-time